tmoens/zebrafish-facility-manager/Deployment.md

 article on [how to install Apache on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-debian-10)

-Set up a virtual host for your domain.
+Set up a virtual host for your domain (in this case examplezfm.com).
+You can put anything you want in in the root directory, it is a base website you can use to welcome folks.
+You might want to include links to whatever whatever facility managers you have running.

-Later, you will need to set up a separate virtual host for each facility the system manages.
+You will need to set up a separate virtual host for each zebrafish facility the system manages.
+It is a good idea to set up an example one now.
 The process of setting up a virtual host for a facility is covered [here](Apache.md).

 ### Set up SSL on your Web Server

-Before you start this section, you should have set up DNS for your domain (and any sub-domains you can think of in advance) and your Apache Web Server should be running.
+Before you start this section, you should have set up DNS for your domain (and any sub-domains you can think of in advance).
+Unfortunately you also need to also have at least one virtual host set up for this to work.
+So you probably want to go ahead with the rest of your deployment and then creat a deployment for one or two facilities and **then** come back and set up SSL.

+The good news is that this is mercifully fast to do.

 Before using the procedure that follows, please note that when you get to the part where the procedure says to use